3D Bunion Correction - Lapiplasty - Webinar date is the 13th

 Diabetes and poor circulation can cause general loss of sensitivity over the years, turning a simple cut into a serious issue.

-If you have any questions please contact our offices located in Fair Lawn, Englewood, and Riverdale, NJ.
-We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.
+If you have any questions please feel free to contact our offices located in New Jersey.
+We offer the newest diagnostic tools and technologies to treat your foot and ankle needs.

 Read more about Elderly and Feet